tnkshuuhei/superhack/README.md

 4. Voters can allocate any number of points from their 100 points to any of the projects.(In this use flow, 100 points is assumed, but it can be changed.)
 - Each evaluation and allocation are attested with EAS.
-- Calculation method is based on Quadratic Funding.
+- Allocation is calculated with voting based Quadratic Funding formula
 - Voters can do the whole process on UI.